Eliud Kipchoge wins London Marathon in second-fastest time ever

-Eliud Kipchoge padded his argument as the greatest marathoner in history, winning the London Marathon in an unofficial 2:02:37, the second-fastest time ever, on Sunday.
+Kipchoge clocked 2:02:37, trailing only his world record 2:01:39 set in Berlin on Sept.
+16. It’s his record-extending 10th straight elite marathon win and record-breaking fourth title in London, routinely featuring the toughest fields of the spring marathon season.

-Kipchoge won his record-extending 10th straight elite marathon in his first 26.2-miler since setting the world record of 2:01:39 in Berlin last fall.
-The Kenyan Olympic champion has now won all four of his London starts.
+“It feels strange to be considered the most successful elite man in racing,” Kipchoge said, according to race organizers.
+“It was a very tactical race as everyone was there, but I know how to win this race, and I was confident and didn’t feel it was in doubt at any point.”

 Kipchoge ran away from Ethiopians Mosinet Geremew and Mule Wasihun in the last two miles, beating them by 18 and 39 seconds, respectively.
-Four-time Olympic track champion Mo Farah was fifth in 2:05:39.
+Four-time Olympic track champion Mo Farah was fifth in what he called a disappointing 2:05:39.

 Kenyan Brigid Kosgei became the youngest woman to win London in 2:18:20, upsetting countrywomen Vivian Cheruiyot (second, 2:20:14) and Mary Keitany (fifth, 2:20:58).